orvis98/custom-api-tool/README.md

 # api-tool

-A tool for writing Crossplane XRDs and Compositions in CUE.
+A tool for maintaining Crossplane XRDs and Compositions in CUE.

 ## Architecture